hadiChowdhury/Single-Page-CV/README.md

 ## 💻 Technologies Used
 * HTML5
-* (Add CSS3 here when you start using it)
-* (Add JavaScript here when you start using it)
+* CSS
 * Git & GitHub

 ## Key Features
-* (Example: A semantic HTML structure for a personal portfolio)
+* A semantic HTML structure for a personal portfolio
-* (Example: A multi-page layout for "Home" and "About")

 ## How to View This Project
 1. Clone this repository to your local machine: